Community Solutions

 Quick Facts

-• The program has partnered with a diverse group of 470 host organizations in 40 U.S. states and the District of Columbia.
+• The program has partnered with over 470 host organizations across 40 U.S. states and the District of Columbia, expanding local organizational capacity and supporting communities nationwide.

 Sponsor